ionic-zone/ionic.zone/content.md

 * How to Upgrade from Ionic 2 to Ionic 3?
 * How to Upgrade from Ionic Native 2 to Ionic Native 3?
 * How to upgrade an old Ionic 2 project to the current version?
+* How to check if something has to be updated?
+(Ionic, Ionic CLI, App-Sripts, Cordova etc)

 ### Meta
 * How to create a Codepen or Plunkr to recreate your Ionic UI problem